Maybe you’re coming to Costa Rica for the beaches and the jungles, but if you don’t spend sometime in the country’s capital, you’d be missing out.

 Entrance Fee: About $2 (1100 colones)

-San Jose is the country’s jumping off point to the beaches, jungles, and volcano adventures you’ve been looking for, but there are a handful of day trips you can take right from the city:
+San Jose is the country’s jumping off point to the beaches, jungles, and volcano adventures you’ve been looking for, but there are a handful of day trips from San Jose we love exploring.
+Here are a few highlights, but that link has way more ideas for your trip:

 White Water Rafting On Rio Pacuare